inkstitch/pyembroidery/README.md

 * SEQUINS work in all supported formats (.dst) that are known to support sequins.
 Further it supports SEQUIN to JUMP operations on the other formats.
   * It is currently fully compatable with Python 2.7 and Python 3.6

+Philosophy
+---
+Pyembroidery will always attempt to minimize information loss.
+Embroidery reading and writing, the exporting and importing of these files, is always lossy.
+If there is information in a file, it is within the purview of the project (but not the mandate) to read that information and provide it to the user.
+If information can be written to a file, it is within the purview of the project to write that information to the file or provide means by which that can be done.

+* Low level commands: Those commands actually found in binary encoded embroidery files.
+    * Low level commands will be transcribed and preserved in their exact order, unless doing so will cause an error.
+* Middle level commands: Useful ways of thinking about blocks of low level commands.
+Commands which describe the way the low level commands are encoded, but are not themselves commands executed by embroidery machines.
+    * Middle level commands will be helpful and converted to low-level commands during writing events.
+    * These will often be context sensitive converting to slightly different low level commands depending on intended writer, or encoder settings.
+* High level commands: Conversion of shapes and fills into useful structures, patterning within stitches, modifiers of structures.
+    * High level commands will not exist.

+Other reasonable elements:
+* Higher level objects like .PES or .THR containing shapes are currently ignored in favor of reading raw stitches, However, loading such things would be less lossy and thus within the scope of the project.
+* Conversions from raw low level commands to some middle level interpretations or iterable generators are provided in the EmbPattern class.
+Additional methods are entirely reasonable feature requests.

 How it works:
 ---
 Readers are sent a fileobject and an EmbPattern and parses the file, filling in the metadata, threads, stitches.